metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1.md

 Read-Only:

 - `api_url` (String) The Telegram API URL i.e. https://api.telegram.org.
 If not specified, default API URL will be used.
-- `bot_token` (Attributes) Telegram bot token The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--telegram_configs--bot_token))
+- `bot_token` (Attributes) Telegram bot token.
+It is mutually exclusive with 'botTokenFile'.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.
+Either 'botToken' or 'botTokenFile' is required. (see [below for nested schema](#nestedatt--spec--receivers--telegram_configs--bot_token))
+- `bot_token_file` (String) File to read the Telegram bot token from.
+It is mutually exclusive with 'botToken'.
+Either 'botToken' or 'botTokenFile' is required.
+It requires Alertmanager >= v0.26.0.
 - `chat_id` (Number) The Telegram chat ID.
 - `disable_notifications` (Boolean) Disable telegram notifications
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--telegram_configs--http_config))